Generic selectors

 · God’s forgiveness of sin is only by the sacrifice of Jesus Christ.

-· Remission (cancelling of the debt) of sin allows God to impute His righteousness to us[12].
+· Remission (cancelling the debt of death) of sin allows God to impute His righteousness to us[11].

 Because of what God and Jesus Christ did for us, forgiveness comes at a cost—it requires we devote our lives to God in complete obedience[12]: